mdlacasse/Owl/README.md

 --------------------------------------------------------------------------------------
 ## Basic capabilities
-Owl can optimize for either maximum net spending under the constraint of a given bequest, or maximize the bequest under the constraint of a desired net spending profile.
+Owl can optimize for either maximum net spending under the constraint of a given bequest (which can be zero), or maximize the bequest under the constraint of a desired net spending profile.
 Roth conversions are also considered and optimized under the assumption of a heirs marginal tax rate and subject to an optional maximum conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate,